rlue/ryanlue.com/_posts/2017-05-21-mutt-the-vim-way.md

 * By default, `^Y` is not bound.

-  `^Y` is normally [intercepted by the terminal as a DSUSP signal][ctrly].
+  `^Y` is normally [intercepted by the terminal as a DSUSP signal][ctrly]{:target="_blank"}.
 In order to enable this keybinding in mutt, DSUSP must be disabled in the terminal.
 To do this, add the function definition below to your `.bashrc`:

       mutt()
       {